Division of Chemistry

 Note that if the last day of a submission window falls on a weekend or official Federal government holiday, the deadline is always the following business day, at 5 pm local time.

 The Chemical Measurement and Imaging Program supports research focusing on chemically-relevant measurement science and chemical imaging, targeting both improved understanding of new and existing methods and development of innovative approaches and instruments.
 Research areas include but are not limited to sampling and separation science; electroanalytical chemistry; spectrometry; and frequency- and time-domain spectroscopy.
-Chemical (as opposed to topological/morphological) imaging and measurement tools probing chemical properties and processes across a wide range of spatial scales - from macroscopic structures down to single molecules - are supported.
-Innovations enabling the monitoring and imaging of rapid chemical and electronic processes and new approaches to data analysis and interpretation, including chemometrics are also relevant.
+Development of new chemical imaging and measurement tools probing chemical properties and processes are supported.
+Innovations enabling the monitoring and imaging of chemical and electronic processes across a wide range of time and length scales are also relevant.
+New approaches to data analysis and interpretation (including chemometrics) are encouraged.
 Proposals addressing established techniques must seek improved understanding and/or innovative approaches to substantially broaden applicability.
-Sensor-related proposals should address new science and/or entirely new approaches to chemical sensing, with prospects for broad utility and significant enhancement of current capabilities.
-Probe synthesis or assembly of array-type devices using known sensing mechanisms is better suited to programs elsewhere, as is tailoring of known sensing mechanisms to specific new applications.
-Similarly, engineering aspects of membrane separations, microfluidics, and/or "lab-on-a-chip" device design, technology, and application, are better directed elsewhere.
-Development of imaging contrast agents is not supported, although proposals addressing entirely new mechanisms of chemical imaging can be.
+Sensor-related proposals should address new approaches to chemical sensing, with prospects for broad utility and significant enhancement of current capabilities.